Du Barry Was a Lady (film): Production

 In 1941, RKO and MGM entered into an intense bidding war for the adaption rights to the Broadway play Du Barry Was a Lady.
 The play, starring Ethel Merman in the leading role with music from Cole Porter, had been a success on Broadway, as had their subsequent project Panama Hattie.
 MGM acquired the rights to both for $80,000.
 The studio quickly made a film adaption of the latter starring comedian Red Skelton and Ann Sothern.
 The film was a success upon its release in September 1942.

-Du Barry was initially developed as a reteaming of Skelton and Sothern, with Keenan Wynn in the other role of the trio.
+Du Barry was initially developed as a re-teaming of Skelton and Sothern, with Keenan Wynn in the other role of the trio.
 However, Sothern turned down the revised role, in part because she was pregnant with her daughter Tisha Sterling.
-Following Sothern's departure, MGM decided to cast the newly-signed Lucille Ball.
+Following Sothern's departure, MGM decided to cast the newly signed Lucille Ball.
 MGM also cast Gene Kelly over Wynn, as a follow-up vehicle to For Me and My Gal.
-The film began production in August 1942, and was completed by November.
+The film began production in August 1942 and was completed by November.

 Adapting the play proved to be challenging.
-The studio was forced to significantly alter the script to comply with the Hays Code.
+The studio was forced to alter the script significantly to comply with the Hays Code.
 Much of the play's script was replaced with less risqué material and additional characters.
-As a result of the casting of non-singers Skelton and Ball, Freed discarded most of the play's original Cole Porter score in favor of original music made from his unit for Tommy Dorsey and His Orchestra and others.
+As a result of the casting of non-singers Skelton and Ball, Freed discarded most of the play's original Cole Porter score in favor of original music created by his unit for Tommy Dorsey and His Orchestra and others.